baharev/sdopt-tearing/README.md

 The code has been tested with Python 2.7 and 3.5.
-The `six`, `networkx`, and `sympy` packages are necessary; `matplotlib` and `pydot` (or `pydot-ng`) is recommended but not required.
+The `six`, `networkx`, and `sympy` packages are necessary; `matplotlib` and `pydot` (or `pydot-ng`) are recommended but not required.
 If you wish to run the exact algorithms based on integer programming, you will also need [Gurobi](http://www.gurobi.com/).
 If you do not have Gurobi installed, the demo application will detect its absence, and simply skips those